pilathraj/go-tour/methods/readme.md

 - There are two reasons to use a pointer receiver.
 - The first is so that the method can modify the value that its receiver points to.
 - The second is to avoid copying the value on each method call.
 This can be more efficient if the receiver is a large struct,.
-- **Note:** In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.
+- **Note:** In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both